-- rotational checks; - needle valve and deflector operating times in the dry (if conducted); - operation of unit without load and at speeds specified for checking runout of rotating parts and for verifying guide and thrust bearing behaviour and for setting overspeed trip devices; - operation of unit under load to full needle valve opening at the available specific hydraulic energy (head) to set servomotor stops (if provided) to check bearing behaviour and to check run-out of rotating parts under load, thereby, permitting the setting of shaft runout monitors (if provided) to check for vibration, pulsation and noise; load rejection tests (adjust needle valve and deflector operating times, if necessary); - blow-down and refilling tests for synchronous condenser operation (if specified); - operation of other turbine components.
+- Rotational checks. - Guide vane operating times in the dry (if conducted). - Operation of unit without load and at speeds specified for checking runout of rotating parts and for verifying guide and thrust bearing behaviour and for setting overspeed trip devices. - Operation of unit under load to full guide vane opening at the available specific hydraulic energy (head) to set servomotor stops (if provided) to check bearing behaviour and to check run-outs of rotating parts under load, thereby, permitting the setting of shaft run-out monitors (if provided) to check for vibration, pulsation and noise; load rejection tests (adjust guide vane operating times, if necessary). - Operation of other turbine components.